unfor19/kubernetes-localdev/README.md

 ### Install Cert-Manager And Issue A Certificate

 Finally, we're going to deploy cert-manager with Helm and then create cert-manager's [custom resource definitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), one of them is the [ClusterIssuer](https://docs.cert-manager.io/en/release-0.11/reference/clusterissuers.html).
-The ClusterIssuer is used by the [Certificate CRD](https://docs.cert-manager.io/en/release-0.11/reference/certificates.html) which in turn provides ability to terminate TLS connection in NGINX Ingress Controller.
+The [Certificate CRD](https://docs.cert-manager.io/en/release-0.11/reference/certificates.html) uses the ClusterIssuer to generate a Kubernetes TLS Secret.
+Eventually, the NGINX Ingress controller will use the created Kubernetes TLS Secret to terminate TLS connections (HTTPS --> HTTP).

 1. **WSL2**: Add cert-manager to the Helm's repo, create cert-manager's CRDs and deploy cert-manager.
     ```bash